20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • Even though she was tired, she carried on studying for the exam.

-B2 First tip: This is very useful in speaking and writing when talking about routines, work, or study.
+B2 First tip: This is very useful in speaking and writing when talking about routines, work, study, or difficulties.

 2. Find out